 Do you have great communication skills?
 Can you motivate others?
 Are you a team leader?
-If so, then you should consider becoming a field organizer.
-In this profession you'll organize teams of volunteers from as small as a few people to state wide movements.
-The BLS is projecting steady job growth in this field making this is a strong career choice.
+If so, then you might consider becoming a field organizer.
+In this profession, you'll organize teams of volunteers from as small as a few people to statewide movements.
+The BLS is projecting steady job growth in this field, making this is a strong career choice.

-Field organizers oversee and coordinate an organization's activities, especially with regard to resources and staff.
-Employers can include political campaigns, special-interest groups, non-profit organizations and unions.
+Field organizers oversee and coordinate an organization's activities, especially concerning resources and staff.
+They might work with political organizers during campaigns, or with special-interest groups, non-profit organizations, or unions.
 Responsibilities range from personnel management to public relations.
 A degree is not always required for this position, but it may help increase job opportunities.

 |Other Requirements||Work experience|

-Field organizers are managers that work for non-profit organizations, unions, political campaigns and lobbying groups.
-They are most often in charge of finding, training and scheduling volunteers or paid canvass workers.
+Field organizers are managers that work for non-profit organizations, unions, as a political campaign organizer, or with lobbying groups.
+They are most often in charge of finding, training, and scheduling volunteers or paid canvass workers.
 Organizers can be in charge of a small team of volunteers, or they may oversee the workers within a region or entire state.
 Field organizers with a large area to manage are usually required to travel frequently.